COLLEGIATE & CLUB SEASON PLAY REQUIREMENTS

 • Compete in at least 8 USQ official games*.

-• Compete against at least 5 different official teams*.
+• Compete against at least 5 different USQ official teams*.

-• Attend 3 events, of which one must be a USQ-hosted regional championship
+• Attend 3 events, of which one must be a USQ national qualifier.

-Teams that do not earn bids for USQ Cup at regional championships must complete expanded season play requirements to earn at-large bids.
+Teams that do not earn bids for the USQ Cup at a national qualifier must complete expanded season play requirements to earn at-large bids.
 At-large bid requirements for all teams are listed below.
+This must be completed by March 3, 2024.

 • Compete in at least 10 USQ official games*.